Exporting to the EU – A guide for Canadian business

 - Unless the consumer has commissioned the carrier himself to deliver the goods, the risk of loss of or damage to the goods shall pass to the consumer when he or she has acquired the physical possession of the goods.

-- The trader has a maximum of 30 calendar days to deliver the goods to the consumer, unless the parties have agreed otherwise on the time of delivery.
-In the event the trader does not respect his obligation to deliver the goods within the time limit for delivery, the consumer has the right to cancel the purchase.
+- Traders have a maximum of 30 calendar days to deliver the goods to the consumer, unless the parties have agreed otherwise on the time of delivery.
+In the event the trader does not respect this obligation the consumer has the right to cancel the purchase.